shubhransh99/Software-engineer-roadmap/01 - The Complete Web Developer/001 - Section 4 - HTML5/README.md

     - There are nested lists
     - ```<img src='path to image here'>``` this tag is for adding images
     - There are some self closing tags like ```<br>``` and ```<hr>```
-    - Anchor tag is used to link resources
+    - Anchor tag is used to link pages
     - By default web Server Returns index.html page
     - Absolute vs Relative Path
         - With relative file paths, the files you intend to reference are located in the same folder of your website folder structure